pqnelson/pqnelson.github.com/_posts/2024-03-01-hardware-verification.md

 ```

 We should then prove our NAND gate implementation with CMOS transistors
-works, which is a simple enough proof by cases:
+works, which is a simple enough proof by cases followed by unfolding the
+definitions and brute-force:

 ```isabelle
 lemma "NAND a b out <--> (out <--> ¬(a ∧ b))"